ASR: Attention-alike Structural Re-parameterization: Experiments

-In this section, we examine the task of image classification to study the capability of ASR applied in popular visual backbones as shown in Table~\ref{tab:backbone1} and Table~\ref{tab:backbone2}.
-To ensure a fair and intuitive comparison, the experimental settings are the same for the same backbones.
+We use the task of image classification to evaluate the capability of ASR applied in various visual backbones and datasets as shown in Table~\ref{tab:backbone2} and Table~\ref{tab:backbone1}.
+To ensure a fair and intuitive comparison, the experimental settings are the same for the same backbones and all models are trained from scratch.
+Besides, due to the consideration of the variety of backbone structures, it's hard to formulate the application of ASR uniformly and please see the Appendix for specific details regarding ASR applied to each backbone.

-{\textbf{Observations. }} The experimental results presented in Table~\ref{tab:backbone1} indicate that ASR is capable of significantly improving the performance of various backbone models on commonly used datasets, with the maximum improvement being 3.90\% in terms of top-1 accuracy.
-Moreover, ASR is flexible and can be extended to use various attention modules, exhibiting stable performance across different settings.
-Table~\ref{tab:backbone2} demonstrates that ASR also performs well on more challenging datasets such as ImageNet, indicating its potential to be applied to a wider range of computer vision tasks.
-To demonstrate the performance of ASR and ensure a fair comparison, we adopt a from-scratch training strategy for ViT experiments without pretraining.
-As a result, its performance is relatively lower than other backbones, consistent with past findings~\cite{lv2022mdmlp,kojima2022robustifying}.
-However, even under such circumstances, the results in Table~\ref{tab:backbone1} show the effectiveness of ASR for ViT.
+\ul{\textbf{(1) For various backbones. }} We first plug our ASR into the widely used model ResNet~\cite{he2016deep} and the popular transformer-based model ViT~\cite{dosovitskiy2020image}, respectively.
+Table~\ref{tab:backbone2} shows that, on ImageNet~\cite{russakovsky2015imagenet}, models with ASR achieve better performance than baselines, showing max improvements of 1.12\%, 0.96\%, and 1.12\% in accuracy across ASR (SE), ASR (ECA), and ASR (SRM).
+Besides, we explore the performance of ASR on deeper models ResNet164 and lightweight models like MobileNet~\cite{howard2017mobilenets}.
+Table~\ref{tab:backbone1} indicates that ASR has the ability to generally improve model performance.